JuliaCon/www.juliacon.org/2022/index.md

 title = "JuliaCon 2022, Everywhere on Earth"

 # top title + subtitle
-top_title = "JuliaCon 2022 is online and virtual right now!" top_date = "July 27th - 29th - Times in UTC \n"
+top_title = "JuliaCon 2022 was online and the recorded talks are available on YouTube" top_date = "July 27th - 29th - Times in UTC \n"
-top_subtitle = "Tickets are free but registration is required"
+top_subtitle = "Tickets were free but registration was required"
 +++

 ~~~